Multiple Abilities Program (MAP)

 NOTE: Additional tuition costs are associated with enrollment for summer terms.

 The student is responsible for meeting GPA requirements and Requirements for Admission to a Teacher Education Program.
+Passing scores on the 5901 Elementary 3-subject bundle are required for TEP admission.

 The following are required to be eligible to continue in the program after the first semester: